serbannacu/gxna/README.md

 - `flexSize`: if true, adapted search may stop before reaching maximum size.
 - `minSD`: only use root genes with standard deviation above this threshold.
 - `nPerms`: number of permutations used to compute *p*-values.
-Default is 100, which is reasonable for exploratory analyses; 1000 or 10000 recommended for definitive estimates.
+Default is 100, which is reasonable for exploratory analyses; 1000 or 10000 recommended for accurate estimates.
 - `shrink`: adjust scores via empirical Bayes shrinkage (moderated *t* and *F* statistics).
 See the paper by [Smyth (2004)](https://gksmyth.github.io/pubs/ebayes.pdf) for details.
 - `seed`: seed for random number generator.